CedricCabessa/riirview/README.md

 `rule="title"` match if one of the comma-separated `param` is in the notification title.

+### org
+`rule="org"` each comma-separated `param` can be optionally prefixed by a `!`

+For each param,
+  If no `!` is present the rule matches if the notification organization matches the param If `!`is present the rule matches if the notification organization doesn't match the param

+Eg: if you are flooded by corporate notifications related to the `cogip` orga, `params="!cogip"` will boost all non-work related notifications.
+Or you can pay attention to all PR from the whole rust foundation with `params="rust-lang"`

 ## Keymap

 | key               | action                                     |